 top of page

 They are a proud community college graduate from Seattle Central College, which allowed them to begin their academic adventure.
 Tiffany-Ashton received their Bachelor of Arts with Honors in both Medical Anthropology & Interdisciplinary Visual Art from the University of Washington, graduating summa cum laude in 2022, and was the recipient of the President's Medal for the most distinguished academic record in their class.
-Some of Tiffany-Ashton's other accomplishments include their status as a Pride Foundation Scholar, Benjamin A. Gilman Scholar, GSBA Scholar, Mortar Board Scholar, University of Washington Husky 100, and UW Homecoming Scholar.
+Tiffany-Ashton's other accomplishments include being a three-time Pride Foundation Scholar, two-time Benjamin A. Gilman Scholar, GSBA Scholar, Mortar Board Scholar, two-time recipient of the Point Foundation Opportunity Grant, Harlan Hahn Endowment Fund recipient, University of Washington Husky 100, and UW Homecoming Scholar.
 They are a member of Phi Beta Kappa, the Mortar Board Honors Society, and Phi Sigma Pi Honors Fraternity.

-In addition to their work as an academic and researcher, they hope to someday establish a network of queercrip art collectives to bring visibility to their community while promoting community-based healing and educational programs for clinicians on queercrip care.
+In addition to their work as an academic and researcher, they hope to someday establish a network of QueerCrip art and psychedelic care collectives to bring visibility to their community while promoting community-based healing and educational programs for clinicians on QueerCrip care.

 Interests